 Call recordings are for the protection of both the insurance agent and the beneficiary.
-There have been times when beneficiaries claim the agent misled them, and these calls help determine the facts.
+Sometimes, beneficiaries claim the agent misled them, and these calls help determine the facts.

 Does Medicare call recording information take up space on my phone?

 Whether it takes up space on your phone will depend on the technology used to record the conversations.
-Only the agent has to record the calls, so storage should not be a concern for Medicare beneficiaries.
+Only the agent has to record the calls, so storage should not concern Medicare beneficiaries.